internetimagery/track-to-attribute/README.md

-# Take tracker data from nuke to maya attributes
+# Take tracker data from nuke/natron to maya attributes

     import track2attr
     track2attr.main()

-* Open a nuke file.
+* Open a nuke/natron file with a tracker node (and trackers).
 * Select one of the trackers in the drop down.
 * Select an attribute in the channelbox (maya) and press one of the "<< CB" buttons.
 * Click "Keyframe" to set your keys.